NOTE 5 - INTANGIBLE ASSETS

 NOTE 5 – INTANGIBLE ASSETS

-Intangible assets consist of proprietary developed software, intellectual property, customer lists and acquired contracts carried at cost less accumulated amortization and customer lists acquired at fair value less accumulated amortization.
-Amortization is computed using the straight-line method over the estimated useful lives.
+Intangible assets consist of developed intellectual property carried at cost less accumulated amortization and customer lists acquired at fair value less accumulated amortization.
+Amortization is computed using the straight-line method over the five year estimated useful lives.

 The components of intangible assets are as follows: